Skip to content

 What Role Does Contrast Play in Directing Attention?

 The WCAG 2.2 spec requires a 4.5:1 contrast ratio for normal text and 3:1 for large text (WCAG 2.2, 2023).
+Not sure a pairing clears that bar?
+Our free WCAG contrast checker shows the live ratio with AA and AAA badges as you tweak the colors.
 But contrast isn't just about accessibility compliance.
 It's a hierarchy weapon.

 High contrast pulls the eye.
 Low contrast recedes.
 I structure most interfaces around three contrast tiers: